hyopark23/odin-recipes/README.md

-The Odin Project
+# The Odin Project
-Foundations - PROJECT: RECIPES
+## Foundations - PROJECT: RECIPES

-First project of TOP to incorporate the HTML knowledge gained so far.
+First project of TOP to incorporate HTML knowledge gained so far.